Nenê Bonilha

-Luis Otavio Bonilha de Oliveira, known as Nenê Bonilha (17 February 1992), is a Brazilian professional footballer who plays as a central midfielder for Tombense.
+Luis Otavio Bonilha de Oliveira, known as Nenê Bonilha (17 February 1992), is a Brazilian professional footballer who plays as a central midfielder.

 Club career

 He started in the youth of the Society Sports Sanjoanense in São João da Boa Vista, transferring later to the Paulista de Jundiaí in 2006.
 He later played for Audax São Paulo on loan from Corinthians.